dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

   - `owner`: The principal for which to list subaccounts.
   - `start`: *(Optional)* Specifies the subaccount to start listing from.
 Only subaccounts lexicographically greater than `start` will be included.
 If start is omitted, the method will return all subaccounts from the beginning of the list, ordered lexicographically.
 - **Output**: A vector of `SubAccount`, each representing a subaccount under the specified principal.
 The list will be empty if the principal has not used subaccounts, or if there are no subaccounts lexicographically higher than `start`.
-- **Typical Use Case**: Useful for wallets or tools that need to enumerate all subaccounts associated with a user, providing insight into the structure and organization of user funds.
+- **Typical Use Case**: Useful for wallets or tools that need to enumerate *all* subaccounts associated with a user.
+To get all subaccounts, start with no start parameter and repeatedly call the method, updating start with the last subaccount from each response, until the returned list is empty.

 ---